 A newly qualified solicitor cannot rely on his inexperience to persuade the court to apply a lower standard.

-A special skill may raise the standard of care If a solicitor holds himself out being a specialist in an area of law, it must comply with the standard of care of a reasonably competent specialist law firm.
+A special skill may raise the standard of care If a solicitor holds himself out as being a specialist in an area of law, they must comply with the standard of care of a reasonably competent specialist law firm.